-- PX's input data:
+- PXs' input data:

 - Explicit auctions on some borders;

 - Orders based on the knowledge of the ATC system.

-- TSO's input data:
+- TSOs' input data:

 - Reconstruction from automated process;

 - Differences with the expected operational process.

-Three of these four limitations are addressed in the planned simulation.
+Three of these four limitations are addressed in the performed simulation, the only remaining one being that the order books are based on the knowledge of the ATC MC system.

-This means that there are no more explicit auctions on some borders, and that TSO's input data are not built in an automated process, and thus no differences with the expected operational process.
+This means that there are no more explicit auctions on some borders, and that TSOs' input data are not built in an automated process, and thus no differences with the expected operational process are expected.